South Point 400 starting lineup at Las Vegas Motor Speedway

 Latest from Speedway Digest Staff

+- An Intense Nascar Pinty’s Finale for Kevin Lacroix at Delaware Speedway

+- All American Quarter Horse Congress Comes Onboard ThorSport Racing’s No. 13 Toyota Tundra

-- Dixie Vodka Racing: Cole Custer Las Vegas Advance
+- One Cure Racing: Chase Briscoe Las Vegas Advance

-- Location!
-Location!
-Location: The Additional 1,250 feet Closer to Turn 1 Makes Talladega Superspeedway’s Start-Finish Line Truly Unique